Doug Llewelyn: Other work

 Llewelyn has had cameo appearances in a number of films, TV shows, music videos, and has appeared in many commercials.
+He made a brief appearance in the film All the President's Men.
 He is the announcer in the 1992 music video for the Nirvana song In Bloom, and appears in the 1994 "Weird Al" Yankovic video for "Headline News".
 Other cameos include playing a parade announcer in National Lampoon's Christmas Vacation (1989) and store manager in Ice Cream Man (1995) (including a line where he says "by the way, you're not going to take us to court, are you?").

 Away from the television screen, Llewelyn also co-created a business in 1980 called the "Electronic Press Kit" for movies.
 They did press kits for over 200 movies, including E.T. the Extra-Terrestrial (1982), where director Steven Spielberg would also ask Llewelyn about People's Court cases he'd seen.
 He later moved into doing in-house television segments for companies.